Oksana-Z/Gitflow-task/README.md

+# Gitflow-task
 Practice in working with gitflow.
-Create a copy of Example Domain page.
+Create a copy of Example Domain page

+ #Author
+Oksana Zahakailo